grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 # Heatmap

 The Heatmap panel visualization allows you to view histograms over time.
-For more information about histograms, refer to [Introduction to histograms and heatmaps]({{< relref "../../../fundamentals/intro-histograms/" >}}).
+For more information about histograms, refer to [Introduction to histograms and heatmaps][].

 ![](/static/img/docs/v43/heatmap_panel_cover.jpg)